How do I apply?

 How are seats in School Choice allocated?

 All available School Choice seats will be allocated across three socioeconomic status (SES) categories (high, medium, and low) to achieve the greatest socioeconomic diversity possible.
 Each student will have priority for one of these categories based on home address and data families will be asked to provide during the lottery application.
+To see the SES distribution across Mecklenburg County per the 2020 Census, click here.

 What documentation do I need in order to submit my application for the School Choice lottery?